God looks down from heaven on the children of men, to see if there are any who understand, who seek after God. Psalm

 13 Moses said to the Lord, “Then the Egyptians will hear of it, for you brought up this people by your might from among them.

 14 They will tell it to the inhabitants of this land.
-They have heard that you, the Lord, are among this people; for you, the Lord, are seen face to face, and your cloud stands over them, and you go before them, in a pillar of cloud by day, and in a pillar of fire by night.
+They have heard that you, Lord, are among this people, that you, Lord, are seen face to face, that your cloud stands over them, and that you go before them in a pillar of cloud by day and in a pillar of fire by night.
 15 Now if you killed this people as one man, then the nations which have heard of your fame will speak, saying, 16 ‘Because the Lord was not able to bring this people into the land which he swore to them, therefore he has slain them in the wilderness.’

 God’s Forgiveness and Judgement

 20 The Lord said, “I have pardoned them according to your word, 21 but as truly as I live, all the earth shall be filled with the glory of the Lord.
 22 Because of all those men who have seen my glory and my miracles, which I did in Egypt and in the wilderness and have tested me these ten times and have not listened to my voice, 23 surely they shall not see the land which I swore to their fathers, nor shall any of those who provoked me see it.
 24 But my servant Caleb, because he had another spirit with him and has followed me fully, him I will bring into the land into which he went, and his offspring shall possess it.
 25 Since the Amalekite and the Canaanite dwelt in the valley, tomorrow turn and go into the wilderness by the way to the Red Sea.”